Acute myeloid leukemia

 - Benzene: a solvent used in the rubber industry, oil refineries, chemical plants, shoe manufacturing, and fuel industries.
 This chemical is an ingredient in gasoline and is present in cigarette smoke, some glues, cleaning products, detergents, art supplies, and paint strippers.

-- Radiation exposure: Extremely high levels of radiation exposure can cause AML.
-It is difficult to know, however, whether exposure to low doses of radiation, such as X-rays or CT scans has any effect on risk of AML.
+- Radiation exposure: extremely high levels of radiation exposure can cause AML.
+It is difficult to know whether exposure to low doses of radiation, such as X-rays or CT scans has any effect on risk of AML.
 Radiation treatment for a previous cancer can also increase the risk of AML.

-- Specific blood disorders and some congenital syndromes: Certain blood disorders (like myelodysplasia) and certain genetic disorders (like Down syndrome) can increase risk of AML.
+- Specific blood disorders, genetic mutations, and congenital syndromes: certain blood disorders (like myelodysplastic syndrome), several genetic mutations present at birth (like Fanconi anemia) and chromosome problems (like Down syndrome) can increase risk of AML.

 How can AML be prevented?

 Few strategies exist for preventing AML.
-Individuals can limit occupational exposures to benzene, although benzene is now a well-recognized hazard that is regulated in the workplace.
-Other prevention measures include not smoking and avoiding radiation.
-Very few people, however, have significant radiation exposure in present times.
+Individuals can limit occupational exposures to benzene, now a well-recognized hazard that is regulated in the workplace.
+Other prevention measures include not smoking and avoiding high-dose radiation.
+Very few people have significant radiation exposure in present times.